EN

 Can my reverse mortgage interest rate be locked?

-According to the FHA, lenders may lock the expected interest rate on an FHA HECM for 120 days following the date of case number assignment through FHA Connection.
+According to the FHA, lenders may lock the expected interest rate on an FHA HECM for 120 days following the date of case number assignment.
 You will receive either the interest rate you signed for at application or the interest rate at closing, whichever is less.

 How will the proceeds from a Reverse Mortgage affect my taxes, social security, or other assistance programs?

-Proceeds from a reverse mortgage are not considered taxable income, therefore your income taxes are not affected.
+Proceeds from a reverse mortgage are not considered taxable income by the IRS but equity from your home.
+Therefore, your income taxes are not affected.
 Your Social Security and Medicare benefits are also not affected.
-However, your eligibility for certain financial assistance programs including Medicaid could be in jeopardy if you have a reverse mortgage; although they are not considered income, reverse mortgage proceeds can be counted as assets.
+However, your eligibility for certain financial assistance programs such as Medicaid could be in jeopardy if you have a reverse mortgage; although they are not considered income, reverse mortgage proceeds can be counted as assets.
 Check with your financial advisor and Medicaid to discuss Medicaid's eligibility requirements.

 Can I Have a Life Estate Deed or Power of Attorney With My Reverse Mortgage?